 8. Swedish coffee culture

-We love coffee up here.
+We love coffee up here in the north.
 In fact, the Nordics top the list of biggest coffee drinkers in the world, just under the Netherlands.
 But in Sweden the coffee break is so ingrained in the culture that there's a special Swedish word for it: fika (sounds like FEE-kah).
 This is such an important concept in Sweden that we devoted a whole blog post to it.

 9. Extreme differences in seasonal light